Polyteam Semantics

 \section{Introduction}

 Team semantics is the mathematical framework of modern logics of dependence and independence.
 The origin of team semantics goes back to \cite{hodges97} but its development to its current form began with the publication of the monograph \cite{vaananen07}.
 In team semantics formulae are interpreted by sets of assignments (teams) instead of single assignments as in first-order logic.
-The reason for this change is that statements such as \emph{the value of variable $x$ depends on the value of $y$} do not really make sense for single assignments.
+The reason for this change is that statements such as \emph{the value of a variable $x$ depends on the value of $y$} do not really make sense for single assignments.
 Team semantics has interesting connections with database theory and database dependencies \cite{DBLP:conf/lpar/Hannula15,DBLP:conf/foiks/HannulaK14,DBLP:conf/cikm/HannulaKL14,KontinenLV13}.
 In order to facilitate the exchange between team semantics and database theory, we introduce a generalisation of team semantics in which formulae are evaluated over a family of teams.
 We identify a natural notion of poly-dependence that generalises dependence atoms to polyteams and give a finite axiomatisation for its implication problem.
-We also define polyteam versions of independence, inclusion and exclusion atoms, and characterise the expressive power of poly-dependence and poly-independence logic.
+We also define polyteam versions of independence, inclusion and exclusion atoms, and characterise the expressive power of logics using these novel atoms.

 A team $X$ is a set of assignments with a common finite domain $x_1,\ldots, x_{n}$ of variables.
 Such a team can be viewed as a database table with $x_1,\ldots, x_{n}$ as its attributes.
-Dependence logic extends the language of first-order logic with atomic formulae $\dep{\tuple x, y}$ called \emph{dependence atoms} expressing that value of the variable $y$ is functionally determined by the values of the variables in $\tuple x$.
+Dependence logic extends the language of first-order logic with atomic formulae $\dep{\tuple x, y}$ called \emph{dependence atoms} expressing that the value of the variable $y$ is functionally determined by the values of the variables in $\tuple x$.
 On the other hand, \emph{independence atoms} $\tuple y \perp_{\tuple x} \tuple z$ \cite{gradel13} express that, for any fixed value of $ \tuple x$, knowing the value of $\tuple z$ does not tell us anything new about the value of $\tuple y$.
-By viewing a team as a database, the atoms $\dep{\tuple x, y}$ and $\tuple y \perp_{\tuple x} \tuple z$ correspond to the widely studied functional and embedded multivalued dependencies.
+By viewing a team as a database table, the atoms $\dep{\tuple x, y}$ and $\tuple y \perp_{\tuple x} \tuple z$ correspond to the widely studied functional and embedded multivalued dependencies.
 Furthermore, inclusion atoms $\tuple x \subseteq \tuple y$ and exclusion atoms $ \tuple x | \tuple y$ of \cite{galliani12} inherit their semantics from the corresponding database dependencies.